February 14, 2025

 I also appreciated the seamless integrations available within Vanta.
 Connecting existing tools was simple, and the pre-built integrations worked as expected.
 What really impressed me was the ability to build a "private integration," which allowed me to track multi-factor authentication (MFA) settings directly within Vanta.
 This level of flexibility makes it more useful for organizations with unique security tracking needs.

-Another issue I encountered was the delay in updates reflecting on the platform.
-When a team member completed a task in the platform’s computer section, it sometimes took minutes—or even hours—for the changes to show.
-This lag led to confusion about task statuses and progress, making it difficult to track real-time updates for me and some other users.
+Another issue I observed was the delay in updates reflecting on the platform.
+When a team member completed a task in the platform’s computer section, it sometimes took minutes or even hours for the changes to show.
+This lag led to confusion about task statuses and progress, making it difficult for some G2 users to track real-time updates.

 Lastly, I found that Vanta has a steep learning curve.
 The application, while powerful, could be more intuitive.
 Even with the starter guide, it took some external assistance from consultants to fully grasp how to navigate and optimize the platform.